SuleimanFarah/sunpy/GSOC/2014/GSoC-2014-Rajul.md

 * _**Implementation**_: Integrate the SunPy's database explorer module with the GUI to perform the following functions
   * Connecting to the database
   * Fetching entries
-  * Adding entries: Adding entires from one or more FITS (Flexible Image Transport System) files, from VSO (Virtual Solar Observatory) interface, and also manually
+  * Adding entries: Adding entries from one or more FITS (Flexible Image Transport System) files, from VSO (Virtual Solar Observatory) interface, and also manually
   * Displaying entries in a tabular form
   * Deleting entries
   * Editing entries: Starring and unstarring entries, Setting and removing tags, Changing custom attributes,